 Learners Find What They Need, When and Where They Need It

 Learners are looking for dynamic ways to access learning anytime, anywhere, and on any device.
 Traditional eLearning courses are not searchable at a granular level, which prevents learners from accessing the nuggets they need at the time of need.
-When content authors liberate content from the confines of traditional eLearning courses, they can create dynamic content that can be tagged at a granular level and distributed on any device.
+When content authors liberate content from the confines of traditional eLearning courses, they can create flexible content that can be tagged at a granular level and distributed on any device.

 Content Authors Save Time and Speed Delivery

 When content is created in small chunks, content authors can more easily search a content library for existing content, rapidly assemble small content chunks into new forms, and then publish the assembled content to HTML, SCORM, PDF, Word, PowerPoint, etcetera.
 The core content chunks are linked to the source, so when a content chunk changes, the content is updated everywhere it is used.
 Content reuse, rapid assembly and multi-channel publishing can increase time to market by 60-70%.